 There were many Civil Rights Workers that lost their lives in the struggle for equal rights for all races of people.
 Martin Luther King Junior, Reverend James Reeb, Medger Evers and numerous others were killed by white supremacists and law enforcement.
 There is one civil rights worker who is missing and presumed dead which has been a mystery for over four decades.
 What and where is Ray Robinson?

 Robinson was a married father of three from Alabama.
 The forty year old participated in numerous important civil rights events and had been arrested for his actions.
 Robinson was a true believer in the peaceful approach to civil rights.
 He was involved in protests against the war in Vietnam as well as marching for income equality. and In 1973, he and another civil rights worker went to the Pine Ridge Indian Reservation in South Dakota to help show support for the American Indian Movement who was in a standoff with the local Indian Police force as well as various law enforcement from the US Government.
 It is believed that Robinson went to help coordinate cooperation between black and Native American rights groups.
 The standoff last 71 days until members of the American Indian Movement surrendered.
 One US Marshall was shot and paralyzed.
 Two Indians died from their wounds.
 However, the question remains.
 Were there three dead?
 Robinson was no where to be found and hasn’t since.
 It is rumored that he had gotten into an argument with a member of the group and was shot to death.
 FBI files that were released to the public indicate that the US Government thought Robinson was a victim of the American Indian Movement.
-It is possible that the group killed him because they thought that he was a Federal Informant due to his pacifism and refusal to take up arms during the ongoing gun battle.
+It is possible that members of the group killed him because they thought that he was a Federal Informant due to his pacifism and refusal to take up arms during the ongoing gun battle.
 Other conspiracy theories point to him possibly being murdered by the Indian faction fighting the American Indian Movement or by US Law Enforcement.

 Murder of Man Makes People Wonder if it Was Cold War Related